lhr-solar/Controls/README.md

 1. In VSCode, remote into your Linux machine if needed.
 Click **File** &#8594; **Open Workspace from File** and select the workspace located in ```.vscode/LHR.code-workspace```.
 The VSCode Workspace has many integrations that developers may find useful while debugging or writing code, including but not limited to integrations with [Renode Simulator](#renode-simulator) and the openocd on-chip debugger.

+1. Clone the [Embedded-Sharepoint](https://github.com/lhr-solar/Embedded-Sharepoint) separately.
+Eventually this will become a submodule of our repository, but currently it is not.

 1. Run ```Embedded-Sharepoint/Scripts/install.sh``` to selectively install your packages.
 For Controls development, you will need the following packages:
     * ARM Toolchain
     * build-essential